Rampage Killings Fast Facts

 January 30-31, 2006 - At a postal facility in Goleta, California, Jennifer San Marco, 44, opens fire, killing seven people before turning the gun on herself.
 Her neighbor is found shot to death the next day.

-March 11-12, 2005 - At an Atlanta courthouse, Brian Nichols, 33, kills three (a judge, court reporter, and deputy) and wounds one (a deputy).
+March 11-12, 2005 - At an Atlanta courthouse, Brian Nichols, 33, kills three (a judge, court reporter and deputy) and wounds one (a deputy).
 Nichols, who is being tried for rape, escapes, steals a car and guns down a fourth victim, a federal customs agent.
 Nichols is taken into custody after breaking into a woman's home.
 He is convicted of four counts of murder and 50 other charges.
 Although he is eligible for the death penalty, the jury deadlocks on the decision and Nichols is sentenced to life in prison without parole.

-2000 April 28, 2000 - Immigration lawyer, Richard Baumhammers, 34, kills five people during racially motivated attacks in suburban Pittsburgh, Pennsylvania.
+April 28, 2000 - Immigration lawyer, Richard Baumhammers, 34, kills five people during racially motivated attacks in suburban Pittsburgh, Pennsylvania.
 He is convicted and sentenced to death.
+Baumhammers' execution is stayed in 2014.

 July 29, 1999 - In Atlanta, Mark Barton, 44, kills his wife and two children at his home.
 He then goes to an office complex and guns down nine additional people.
 He later kills himself.